diagrid-labs/dapr-cloudflare-queues/README.md

 ...
 ```

-### Cleanup
+## Cleanup

-If you don't want to keep the Cloudflare workers running, you can delete them as follows:
+If you don't want to keep the Cloudflare workers and queue, you can delete them as follows:

 1. Disconnect the `consumer` worker from the queue: